zchee/golang-wiki/IssueLabels.md

 * **NeedsInvestigation** - See https://github.com/golang/go/wiki/HandlingIssues
 * **Performance** - involving performance optimization (no functionality changes).
 * **Proposal-** - see https://github.com/golang/proposal
+* **WaitingForInfo** - issue is not actionable because of missing required information, which needs to be provided.

 TODO: finish the rest